RA341/DumbKey/README.md

 ~~add desktop grpc/rest api for firestore interface~~

 ~~add persistence layer for desktop not supported by firedart~~

-# Bugs

-offline queue support - vpn is not available on android rest all platforms should be fine

-bug in emulator that prevents firestore from working version 33

 # windows build steps